 Idaho State Trade Expansion Program (STEP)

-STEP programs can be found in many states, each of which has its own eligibility requirements and application process.
+STEP programs can be found in many states, each of which has its eligibility requirements and application process.
 Every state also favors certain types of businesses.
 Idaho’s grants typically go to businesses looking to establish international partnerships.
 Sensing an overarching theme here?

 Illinois Recycling Expansion and Modernization Program (REM)

 Like STEP, multiple states have REM programs, which are meant for businesses that work to improve statewide sustainability.
 Recipients can access up to $250,000, but it’s important to note that this is a matching grant program.
-Thus, in order to win the grant, you must be able to put up $250,000 (or however much you’re looking for) of your own money as well.
+Thus, to win the grant, you must be able to put up $250,000 (or however much you’re looking for) of your own money as well.